Crime Statistics for Exeter, Devon, 2025

-There were a total of 700 street level crime incidents in Exeter in February 2024.
+Is Exeter rough?
+This is our street level crime rate statistics overview for January 2025.
+There were a total of 666 incidents.
 See where they were on the map below and broken down by categories.
-The largest category was Violent Crime, followed by Anti Social Behaviour.
+The largest category was Violent Crime, followed by Shoplifting.

 Although violent crime represents the largest incidents category in Exeter, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary